How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Quantum probability density

 \section{Quantum probability density}

 The quantum solutions for the hydrogen atom are well-established.
-For completeness and to introduce notation, we briefly review them here.
+For completeness and to introduce notations, we briefly review them here.
 The energy eigenfunction $\psi$ of the hydrogen atom satisfies the following time-independent \sdg equation: